orbisgis/h2gis/docs/README.md

 * Thomas Mueller, Noel Grandin and Evgenij Ryazanov from the [H2 database community](http://www.h2database.com).
 * Martin Davis from the [JTS Topology Suite community](https://github.com/locationtech/jts).
 * Michaël Michaud from [OpenJump community](https://github.com/openjump-gis)

-## Supporters

-Many thanks to those who have reported bugs or provided patches...
-We welcome all contributions to this open project!

 ## Team